AdiKsOnDev/linear-cli/docs/installation.rst

 .. code-block:: bash

-   pip uninstall linear-cli
+   pip uninstall linear

-This will remove the package but preserve your configuration files in ``~/.config/linear-cli/``.
+This will remove the package but preserve your configuration files in ``~/.config/linear/``.